kelvinbrinham/Equity_data_manipulation_Financial_Modeling_Prep_API/README.txt

 3. Run main.py or main_Dates.py.
 Ensure to change the file paths for the excel sheets (both the universe being read, and the output file 'Universe_revenues'/'Universe_earning_report_dates' in my code).
+IMPORTANT: ENSURE THE HYPERLINK 'link' IS SET TO THE SAME WORKBOOK AS THE FINAL SAVED ONE TO AVOID EXCEL OPENING SEPERATE SHEETS.

 main.py adds annual revenue for each calendar year to the universe spreadsheet main_Dates.py adds the annual earning report dates for each calendar year to the universe spreadsheet